LoopKit/loopdocs/docs/nightscout/remote-config.md

    Click on `Choose Application...` and then select *`TextEdit`* as your application to open it with.
 > ![img/apns-open.png](img/apns-open.png)
 > ![img/apns-textedit.png](img/apns-textedit.png)
 7. When the file opens, it will look similar to the screenshot below.
-In a few minutes, after we do a few other steps first, we will need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in *Heroku* or whichever *Nightscout* provider you are using.
+In a few minutes, after we do a few other steps first, we will need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in *Heroku* or whichever <span translate="no">Nightscout</span> provider you are using.
 Yes, *allllll* of the contents.
     So, the easiest way is to:
       * **Click inside that file**
       * Highlight **all** the text, and then